 Enough chit chat, let’s make the softest gluten free, vegan cinnamon rolls ever!

 *NOTE: This recipe is UPDATED.
 After comments about wet, unroll-able dough, I compared notes with my recipe and the post.
 The measurement for water read 1 3/4 cup instead of 1 1/4 cup.
 It should be 1 1/4 cup water.
 I am so sorry for those of you who tried this recipe and were unable to get it to press out properly.
 It is now correct.
 The dough is still very sticky, but it is MUCH better to work with when it’s the proper measurements.
+If your dough is NOT sticky, increase the water by 1/4 cup until the dough looks like a thick batter.

 Dry Ingredients for Dough